-Black point settings.
-You will see a color picker.
-Set everything to solid black and then change the setting under "B" to 5, as shown at left (this sets the black point to 95% black).
+will see a color picker.
+Change the setting under “B” to 5, as shown at left (this sets the black point to 95% black).
 Click OK.

 Finding shadows.
 We are now ready to perform the image correction.
 What we are going to do is click the Set Black Point tool in the darkest part of the image and the Set White Point tool in the lightest part.
 Locate the darkest part of the image.
 Hold down the Alt (Option on Mac) key and as you move the shadow slider to the right, the image should turn white.
 As you move the slider you will see some areas start to show through.
 This is the Black Point threshold, as shown at left.
 The areas that start to show are the darkest areas of the image.